 Overview

-How much can we trust given climate information for actionable climate science?
+How much can we trust given Earth system information for decision-making?
 And how can we ensure its saliency?

-For an overview of our engagement activities under Project Hyperion check out our executive summary on Developing Use-Inspired Climate Science for Water Management.
+For an overview of our engagement activities under HyperFACETS check out our executive summary on Developing Use-Inspired Climate Science for Water Management.

 To learn more, check out our research activities.